Mergrow/Diablo2-Auto-Merchant-Farmer/README.md

 ## How to use it

-The game need to be in legacy mode, default Key is [G] the game need to be fullscreen and on 800x600 res on legacy mode.
+- The game needs to be in legacy mode, default Key is [G].
+- The game needs to be fullscreen and set to 800x600 resolution in legacy mode.

+To use the glitch:

-Download python 3 and download the script sourc foldere. run on console inside the downloaded folder: "pip install -r requirements.txt" open the game, put it on legacy mode go to merchant store, open the trade menu e go to weapon tab.
+1. Download Python 3 and download the script source folder.
+2. Run in console inside the downloaded folder: "pip install -r requirements.txt".
+3. Open the game, switch it to legacy mode, go to the merchant store, open the trade menu, and navigate to the weapon tab.
-Make sure it has enough space on tab for the sold item go to.
+4. Ensure there is enough space on the tab for the sold item to go to.
-Equip the item with lvl based maximum damage on main hand and Sell it.
+5. Equip the item with level-based maximum damage on the main hand and Sell it.
-Now run the script and position the cursor the sold item frame on the merchant invetory.
+6. Now run the script and position the cursor on the sold item frame in the merchant inventory.
-And it should start to buy it and re-sell.
+7. It should start to buy it and re-sell.

-To stop the script just prest ESC button.
+To stop the script, just press the ESC button.